Jatin287587/flower_identiifer/README.md

 # Thanks for using
 I made this project to sharpen my skills.
-Feel free to fork, I'll merge any good changes
+Feel free to modify, I'll merge any good changes